EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 Javascript and Python have plenty of frameworks to choose from when it comes to web development.

-### Frameworks for Javascript
+### Web Frameworks for Javascript

-There are many **Javascript frameworks for web development for both backend and frontend**; for the backend, express, nustjs, meteor, sails; for the frontend, vue, react, svelte, angular.
+There are many **Javascript frameworks for web development for both backend and frontend**.

+- express
+- nustjs
+- meteor
+- sails
+- vue
+- react
+- svelte
+- angular
+- adonisjs

 ![Web development frameworks for Javascript](images/javascript-frameworks.jpg)

 Even despite the abundance of options, new JavaScript frameworks are released more frequently than for Python.

-### Frameworks for Python
+### Web Frameworks for Python

 Because Python is not installed in browsers, **current web development using Python is mainly focused on the Backend part**, where we have quite mature solutions like [Django, with its advantages and disadvantages](/en/why-should-you-use-django-framework/), or Flask and some more modern ones like the fast-growing in popularity, [FastAPI web development framework](/en/fastapi-tutorial-the-best-python-framework/), about which I wrote a post before.

+- Django
+- Fastapi
+- Flask
+- Pyramid

 ![Python web development frameworks](images/python-frameworks.jpg "Most popular Python frameworks")